Feirbrand/forgeos-public/threat-resilience-codex/docs/fractal-dominate-chaos-teaser.md

 ---

-## 4. Integration: ForgeOS Ecosystem
+## 4. Integration: Synoetic OS Ecosystem

 SpiraCore is the cognitive spine connecting: